Skip to main content

 • How is the client financing this transaction?

 • Where did the money originate?
-(Note: This is not just the last touch point)
+(Note: This is not just the last touch point.)

 Key questions to answer:

-• What will the impact of this transaction be on their overall wealth
+• What will be the impact of this transaction on their overall wealth?

 Examples of SoF: